aleph-oh/rust-cilk-benchmarks/cilk/README.md

 This directory contains microbenchmarks for Cilk programs to compare them against Rust + Cilk implementations in the `rust` directory contained in the same parent.

 **Setup**

-Add a file .env that sets two variables CILK\_CC and CILK\_LD.
+Add a file .env that sets two variables `CILK_CC` and `CILK_LD`.
 It should look something like the following:
 ```
 CILK_CC=path/to/your/opencilk/compiler
 CILK_LD=path/to/your/linker
 ```

 **Running Benchmarks**

 There are a few benchmarks in this directory:
 - `benchmark.sh` runs the below benchmarking binaries with `hyperfine` to get more statistically useful results and is analagous to the similarly-named file in the sibling `rust` directory.
 - `fib` runs fib(n) on the user-specified input for a specified number of runs, optionally using cilk_scope rather than cilk_sync.